 Not one to sit around much, Andy directed 140 corporate tennis tournaments per year at the Boca Hotel and Club from 1982-1984.
 And just prior to joining the Cherokee staff, he was a tennis professional at the very prestigious Johns Island Club in Vero Beach, FL for 11 years.
 He has been a Director of Tennis and Head Pro at hotels and country clubs throughout the United States.
 Name a player or coach — Andy has probably worked with them!

 Using the word “experienced” to describe Pat is an understatement.
-He has been coaching tennis for 44 years, 23 years of which were as Head Coach of the University of Wisconsin’s men’s team.
-He has graced Cherokee Tennis with his competitive, yet caring spirit since 1980.
+He has been coaching tennis for 44 years, including 23 years as Head Coach of the University of Wisconsin’s men’s tennis team.
+Pat has taught at Cherokee with his competitive, yet caring spirit since 1980.

-Fun facts: Pat caught a world record-setting salmon on 8# test line in Lake Michigan.
-He is also the #1 fan of local folk/blues band Wheelhouse.
-He may become their roadie in his next life.
+Pat Trivia: Pat caught a world record-setting salmon on 8# test line in Lake Michigan.
+He enjoys listening to live music and is the #1 fan of local folk/blues band Wheelhouse.
+He may become their roadie in his next life!

-Cherokee Tennis has been fortunate enough to have had Tom at the tennis helm from 1983-2017.
-He recently took the Head Professional position at Maple Bluff Country Club during the summertime, but will be back here at Cherokee the rest of the year.
+Cherokee Tennis was fortunate to have Tom at the helm from 1983-2017.
+In 2017 he took the Head Professional position at Maple Bluff Country Club during the summertime, but returns to Cherokee for the indoor season.

-Tom’s list of teaching/coaching accomplishments is long, highlighted by being selected the Wisconsin USPTA Pro of the Year in 1996, receiving the Wisconsin Tennis Association’s Rollie Mueller Award in 1999 and the WTA’s Bill Letwin Award in 2011.
-He has found great joy in coaching the Wisconsin District Marian Wood Baird Cup Team (top Midwest high school girls) every year since 1990.
-Most recently, his team of high performance middle and high school players won the Midwest Junior Team Invitational three years in a row.
+Tom’s list of teaching/coaching accomplishments is long, highlighted by being selected as the Wisconsin USPTA Pro of the Year in 1996, receiving the Wisconsin Tennis Association’s Rollie Mueller Award in 1999 and the WTA’s Bill Letwin Award in 2011.
+He found great joy in coaching the Wisconsin District Marian Wood Baird Cup Team (top Midwest high school girls) from 1990-2017.
+Recently, his team of high-performance middle and high school players won the Midwest Junior Team Invitational three years in a row.

 His dedication to the Wisconsin Tennis Association is highlighted by an eight-year stint as Chair of the Sanctions and Scheduling Committee.
 He has directed and taught the Junior Competition Training Centers for over 25 years.

-The east coast is now represented at Cherokee with the addition of Rick Horn.
+The east coast is well represented at Cherokee by Rick Horn.
 Having spent the greater part of his life in New Jersey, Pennsylvania and Connecticut, he can probably teach us a few things about the finer points of tennis life “back east”.